Know your rights when hiring a moving company

-- The estimate should be in writing unless your move will cost $500 or less or is scheduled within five days.
+- The estimate should be in writing unless your move will cost $500 or less or is scheduled within five days of request.

 - The moving company has the option of providing you with one of three kinds of estimates: nonbinding, binding and guaranteed-not-to-exceed.
 The type will be clearly stated on the estimate.

 - Do not assume that something is included in the estimate if it is not in writing.

 Bill of lading: similar to a receipt, identifies who owns the household goods on the moving company’s truck.

 - A bill of lading will be attached to the estimate while the shipment is in route.